 We found that the dose for the CTV was not greatly affected by the setup error.
-This finding can be explained in the following way.
-First, the rotational potion of the setup error would be expected to change the dose more in parts of the body located far from the isocenter than doses around the isocenter (i. e., the CTV was located around the isocenter).
-The translational error would, in turn, be expected to affect the dose of the beam edges because the dose intensity in the fields was uniform.
-If the analysis used in this study is applied to the dose distribution for the IMRT plan, the dose for a target may be changed.
+The reasons for this finding are as follows: the rotational error of the setup error should change the dose in parts of the body that are located far from the isocenter more than doses around the isocenter (i. e., the CTV was located around the isocenter) and the translational error affected the dose of the beam edges because the dose intensity in the fields was uniform.
+If the analysis of this study is applied to dose distribution for the IMRT plan, the dose for a target may be changed.

-The V95 of the CTV for case C was higher than that for the other cases, and the difference between the V95s for the approved plan and the plan with setup errors was small.
-The most likely reason for the high V95 in case C is the wider MLC margin in case C compared with the other cases.
-However, the V95 of the PTV for case C was decreased by approximately 8% in the plan with setup errors compared with the approved plan.
-We believe that a small PTV volume caused a decrease in the V95.
-If the dose-modified volume in a PTV is small, and a PTV is large enough, the V95 would not be expected to change substantially.
-On the other hand, if a PTV is small, the V95 may change by a large amount.
-Case C had a small PTV that was less than one quarter of the CTV for case A. Thus the V95 of PTV for case C could have been more sensitive than that for the other cases.
-However, differences in the mean dose and V95 of the CTV between the approved plan and the plan with setup errors were small, and thus the dose to the CTV was largely unaffected by setup errors.
+V95 of the CTV for case C was higher than that for the other cases, and the difference between the V95s for the approved plan and for the plan with setup errors was small.
+The reason why there was a high V95 in case C is that case C had a wider MLC margin applied than in the other cases.
+However, V95 of the PTV for case C was decreased by approximately 8% in the plan with setup errors compared with the approved plan.
+We believe that a small PTV volume caused the decrease of V95.
+If the dose-modified volume in a PTV is small and a PTV is large enough, V95 should not change much.
+On the other hand, if a PTV is small, V95 could change by a large amount.
+Case C had a small PTV (less than one fourth of the CTV for case A), and thus the V95 of PTV for case C could have been more sensitive than that for the other cases.
+However, differences in the mean dose and V95 of CTV between the approved plan and the plan with setup errors were small, and thus the dose to the CTV was not affected much by setup errors.

-Rotational errors may have the largest effect on the dose variation at large distances from the isocenter.
-The position of the maximum dose difference was far from the isocenter.
-This suggests that an OR far from the isocenter and close to the beam edge could receive an unexpectedly high dose (approximately 35% higher according to the results of this study) due to setup errors in traditional radiotherapy without an image-guided system.
+The major factor for the dose variation far from the isocenter could be due to rotational errors, and the position at the maximum dose difference was far from the isocenter.
+This suggests that an OR far from an isocenter and near to the beam edge could have an unexpected high dose delivered (approximately a 35% dose in this study) due to setup errors in traditional radiotherapy (without an image guided system).

-On the other hand, translational errors could cause the dose around a target to vary.
-The dose of an OR near a target was found to vary by 5-10% from doses in the approved plan (e.g., cases A and B).
-A part of the spinal cord in case A happened to be covered by a -5% iso-dose line.
-However, the spinal cord may still receive higher doses according to setup errors.
-When the plan is changed to avoid exceeding the tolerance dose of the OR, the volume of the OR plus a sufficient margin (i.e., planning organ at risk volume) should be defined to avoid an overdose.
-We found that the 10% dose region in the differential dose distributions had a 1.3 to 1.85 cm width around the beam edges.
+On the other hand, translational errors could vary the dose around a target.
+The dose of an OR near a target can vary by 5 - 10% compared with a dose in the approved plan (e.g., cases A and B).
+Fortunately, part of the spinal cord of case A was covered by a -5% iso-dose line.
+However, the spinal cord might have had a higher dose delivered according to setup errors.
+When the plan is changed to avoid going over the tolerance dose of the OR, the volume of the OR plus a sufficient margin (i.e., planning organ at risk volume) should be defined to avoid an overdose.
+We found that the 10% dose region in the difference distributions had a 1.3 to 1.85 cm width around the beam edges.